 HOW OUR PRESCHOOL DAY FLOWS:

 7:45 Preschool opens - Parents are asked to use hand sanitizer before entering the school to eliminate spreading of germs on door knobs, pens, etc. when signing in and out each day.
-Children have a stone with their name on top and bottom to place in the basket when arriving.
+Children have a stone, shell or button with their name on the item chosen for the year to find their name and place in the basket when arriving.
 This is helpful in name recognition and their way of signing in.
 Once inside photos are posted so each child will know how to complete the morning routine.

 Below you will find what a typical all day preschool is like.
 The daily routine is well balanced and gives plenty of time for the power of play.